Amantini1997/FromUbuntu/AIP/Lectures.md

 In this case if we look at the actions from the example, we identify that in order for the fact that r1 is not a location B on time step 0, but then is in the location at time step 1, then that must mean that the robot was part of a move action at time step 0.
 Specifically the move action with r1 going from loc A to loc B.

-We still need to list all of the possibilities that could emerge at a given time step.
-Hence we're going to have a lot of facts changing between time steps, especially as the branching factor of the state space increases.

-However, this approach actually enables for parallelism in the planning process, given two actions could be executed in parallel if they have the same preconditions at time step t and their effects don’t conflict.
+However, this approach actually enables for parallelism in the planning process, given two actions could be executed in parallel if they have the same preconditions at time step $t$ and their effects don’t conflict.
 You can spot parallelism is happening because there are other effects beside the ones of the action you are executing.
 [*"You can more easily identify this by catching whether or not an effect of one action appears within one of the explanatory frame axioms for an action that isn’t the action you’re running against."*]

 #### Exclusion Axioms